bvantagelimited/ipification-mobile-sdk-code-snippet/iOS_Objective-C_Guideline.md

 ## Guideline
-To integrate IPification Swift swift source code into an Objective-C project, follow these steps:
+To integrate IPification Swift source code into an Objective-C project, follow these steps:

 #### 1. Create a Bridging Header by Xcode
 The first time you add a Swift file to an Objective-C project, this dialogue box will appear, asking if you would like to create a bridging header.
 Make sure you click **Create Bridging Header**, then Xcode will configure everything for you.